zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

   * Connect the microphone's **GND** pin to the breadboard's **-** (negative) row with a 2.2k&#8486; resistor
   * Connect the microphone's **AUD** pin to pin **P9_36** on the _BeagleBone_.

 Your hardware setup should look something like this when you're done:

 ![The Connected Microphone](/images/recipes/security_system/piezo_mic-layout_01.jpg){:.fritzing}
 ![The Connected Microphone](/images/recipes/security_system/piezo_mic-layout_02.jpg){:.fritzing}

-## Code
+# Microphone Code

 Follow along to add code to your security system.

 > Don't want to type?
 Optionally add this section's code automatically by moving to step 2 in your git repo with `git checkout -f step-2`.
-Moving to step one will loose modifications you've made so far.
+Moving to step two will loose modifications you've made so far.

-### Retrieving The Driver
+## Retrieving The Driver

 In the Cloud9 IDE on yor BeagleBone, run this command:

     zetta-security-system/$ npm install zetta-microphone-bonescript-driver --save

 > Note the `--save` switch at the end of the command

 > **TIP**
 > Make sure you're in the right project folder on the BeagleBone when you try to run this command.
 The Cloud9 command prompt should look like this after you type in the command:
 > `root@beaglebone:/var/lib/cloud9/zetta-security-system/$ npm install zetta-microphone-bonescript-driver --save`

-### The Zetta Server
+## The Zetta Server

 Modify `server.js` to look like this:

 ```javascript
 var zetta = require('zetta');